RARM/Colors-for-C-C-Console-Application/README.md

 Nevertheless, it is a fast and simple to use library.

 ## How to Use
+The header file and the source code is in the `src` folder.

 ### Include the Header
 Include the header in your source code.
 ```c